oddbird/oddsite/content/2015/08/14/coachhub-study.rst

   - src: 'blog/2016/coachhub/feature.jpg'
 summary: |
-  An in depth look at OddBird's design and development process on the CoachHub mobile-responsive web application – including logo and user experience design, accessibility and usability testing, site architecture, information design,
+  An in depth look at OddBird's design and development process on the CoachHub responsive web application – including logo and user experience design, accessibility and usability testing, site architecture, information design,